 In certain cases, the Company may engage directly with one or more advertising agencies who act on an advertiser's behalf.
 In addition, an advertising agency may represent more than one advertiser that utilizes the Company's products and services.
-For the three months ended March 31, 2014, no advertising agency represented more than 10% of consolidated revenue and as of December 31, 2014, one advertising agency represented 13% of consolidated accounts receivable.
-For the three months ended March 31, 2015, there was one advertising agency which represented 16% of consolidated revenue and as of March 31, 2015, represented 19% of the consolidated accounts receivable balance.
+For the three months ended March 31, 2015 and 2016, one advertising agency represented 19% and 22% of consolidated revenue, respectively and as of December 31, 2015 and March 31, 2016, one advertising agency represented 22% of consolidated accounts receivable.